bagustris/disertasi-ser/s3_note.md

 2019-05-25
 - evaluate word embodding method on iemocap text emotion recognition (word2vec, glove, fasstext), so far glove gives the best.
 - In phonetics, rhythm is the sense of movement in speech, marked by the stress, timing, and quantity of syllables.

+2019-06-03
+- Progress research delivered
+- Text emotion recognition works well on dimensional, it is interpretable and easiler to be understood.
+Continue works on it.
+- Combine acoustic and text feature for dimensional emotion recognition